-The 3.5-acre park is named for Robert F. Wagner Jr. who served in a number of civic positions including former NYC deputy mayor.
+The 3.5-acre park is named for Robert F. Wagner Jr. who served in a number of civic positions including as former NYC deputy mayor.

 This park is a mixture of neatly cut lawns and densely planted gardens.

 Paths and walkways weave through it, and several public works of art are located here.
-It is one of the airiest and open parks in NYC as it sits right next to the Hudson River.
+It is one of the airiest and most open parks in NYC as it sits right next to the Hudson River.

 You might even forget for a minute that you are in the huge metropolis that New York City is.